Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                         match `--match` AND not match `--ignore` to be reported (include first, exclude second).
 Example:
                         `--match='innodb'`.
+  --no-insecure         Applies to the connection to the monitoring server
+                        that `--icinga-callback` makes.
+Verify the TLS
+                        certificate against the system trust store, overriding the insecure default of this check.
+Use it once the endpoint presents a publicly trusted certificate, or once its CA has been added to the system trust store.
   --no-match-severity {ok,warn,crit,unknown}
                         State to report when no item matches the filters and nothing is checked.
 Default: ok